egshkim/egshkim.github.io/_posts/2022-11-28-ResNet-review.md

 ![Table3](/assets/images/ResNet-review/다운로드 (27).png){: width="100%" height="100%"}

   Certainly,
-  the number of parameters of the botleneck building block in the blue box is less than that of the building block in the red box,
+  the number of parameters of the botleneck building block in the blue box
+  is less than that of the building block in the red box,
-  so the operation will be efficient.
+  so **the operation will be efficient.**

 ---

-  summarizes the bottom of Table 3  + Table 4 + Table 5 :
+  <span style = 'background-color:orange; font-size:20;'>**Summary of the bottom of Table 3  + Table 4 + Table 5 :**

 ![Table3](/assets/images/ResNet-review/다운로드 (28).png){: width="100%" height="100%"}

   -   the bottom of Table 3
       -   Even extremely deep ResNet learns well.
       -   The deeper the ResNet, The lower the error.

   -   Table 4
       -   ResNet-34 has beaten all state-of-the-art deep learning models.
       -   Single model ResNet-152 has beaten all state-of-the-art deep learning ensemble models.

   -   Table 5
       -   Made a ResNet Ensemble with 6 different ResNets.